mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ## 7. Cancellation

 When we reason about concurrent programming, cancellation is always a tricky topic.
-In fact, killing a thread and abruptly stopping the execution of a task is not a good practice.
-Before stopping a task, we must free the resources in use, avoid any kind of leak, and leave the system in a consistent state.
+Killing a thread and abruptly stopping the execution of a task is not a good practice.
+Before stopping a task, we must free the resources in use, avoid leaks, and leave the system in a consistent state.

-As we can image, Kotlin allows us to cancel the execution of coroutines.
-To avoid the problems mentioned above, the library provides us with a mechanism to cancel a coroutine in a cooperative way.
-The `Job` type, representing the execution of a coroutine, provides a `cancel` function that cancels the execution of the coroutine.
-However, the cancellation of the coroutine is not immediate, and it happens only when the coroutine reaches a suspending point.
+As we can imagine, Kotlin allows us to cancel the execution of coroutines.
+The library provides a mechanism to cancel a coroutine cooperatively to avoid problems.
+The `Job` type provides a `cancel` function that cancels the execution of the coroutine.
+However, the cancellation is not immediate and happens only when the coroutine reaches a suspending point.
 The mechanism is very close to the one we saw for cooperative scheduling.

 Let's see an example.
-We want to model the fact that during the working routine, we receive an important call: We forgot the birthday of out best friend, and we want to go to buy him a present before the mall closes:
+We want to model that we receive an important call during the working routine.
+We forgot the birthday of our best friend, and we want to go to buy a present before the mall closes:

 ```kotlin
 suspend fun forgettingTheBirthDayRoutine() {